WAftring/EtwInfo/ReadMe.md

 - -l	Prints the timestamps as your system time
 - -r	Checks for the first timestamp in files that have rolled
 - -p	Prepends the timestamps to the file
+- -c 	Combined with -p on a directory will avoid asking for confirmation
 - -?
 Displays help

 **EXAMPLE:**